diegolrs/ObsTackle/README.md

 # ObsTackle

-## Obstackle is a game created by me
+### Obstackle is a game created by me.

-### It was made using Java programming language and using Eclipse as IDE
+### It was made using Java programming language and Eclipse as IDE
 ### You will find on this project:

 * Score system;